Cloud Provisioning

 - pip install cryptography # 'cryptography' is the library from PyPi

-You can even upload your proprietary python eggs into workers by specifying them in files option and then installing by shellexec:
+You can even upload your proprietary python eggs into workers by specifying them in the files option, and then install them through shellexec:

 execution: